imgbot/Imgbot/Docs/contributing.md

 The core of Imgbot runs on a serverless stack called [Azure Functions](https://azure.microsoft.com/en-us/services/functions/).
 The Function apps are running the image compression, pushing the commits, and opening the Pull Requests.
-Once you get the tools you need to work with Azure functions you can run the apps locally.
+Once you get the tools you need to work with Azure functions, you can run the apps locally.

 You can either get the tools [integrated with Visual Studio](https://blogs.msdn.microsoft.com/webdev/2017/05/10/azure-function-tools-for-visual-studio-2017/) and use `F5` or you can [get the CLI](https://github.com/Azure/azure-functions-cli) standalone and use `func run Imgbot.Function`.
-If you are using Visual Studio for Mac there is [built-in support](https://docs.microsoft.com/en-us/visualstudio/mac/azure-functions) for Azure functions.
+If you are using Visual Studio for Mac, there is [built-in support](https://docs.microsoft.com/en-us/visualstudio/mac/azure-functions) for Azure functions.

 We also have support for running with VS Code.
-You will still need to get the CLI as mentioned above and the C# extension for VS Code in order to compile and get intellisense.
+You will still need to get the CLI as mentioned above and the C# extension for VS Code to compile and get intellisense.
 Each function has a task you can execute that will clean + build + run the process.
-To start one open the prompt with `cmd/ctrl + shift + p` and select `Run task`.
+To start one, open the prompt with `cmd/ctrl + shift + p` and select `Run task`.
 From there you will see all the tasks checked into `.vscode/tasks.json`.
-Choose a function to run such as `Run CompressImagesFunction` and it will build and start up.
+Choose a function to run, such as `Run CompressImagesFunction`, and it will build and start up.
 To attach to this process choose the `Debug a function` configuration from the debug tab to see the running processes.
 Type `func` into the picker to see your running function and select it.
 It's a two-step process, the debugger and the function process.
 When you kill the debugger, the process will still be running.
 You can kill the function host by bringing up the prompt again with `cmd/ctrl + shift + p` and select `Kill the active terminal instance`.

 Azure Functions operate on top of storage.
-To run the function locally you will need to bring your own storage account and add a `local.settings.json` in the root with `AzureWebJobsStorage` filled out and `FUNCTIONS_WORKER_RUNTIME` set to `dotnet`.
+To run the function locally, you will need to bring your own storage account and add a `local.settings.json` in the root with `AzureWebJobsStorage` filled out and `FUNCTIONS_WORKER_RUNTIME` set to `dotnet`.

 You can see the schema of this file in [the doc](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local#local-settings-file)